 TARGET STRATEGY ОИТСОМЕ ACCOUNTABILITY TIMELINE System Alignment Advocate for greater resources and collaborative opportunities within the HCRS and in other systems of care that intersect with people exiting homelessness who are lowincome or simply are struggling.
 Engage local governments and service providers to solicit ideas on interventions and policy changes that would reduce the number of people becoming homeless.
 The Continuum of Care, known locally as the Coalition of Service Providers, works to develop and adopt an annual policy agenda.
 Actively support efforts to increase the availability of and greater access to safe and affordable rental units.
 Facilitate a voter registration drive in partnership with advocates, affordable housing projects, and housing programs.
-CFTH All annual 2019 (1) Work with Coalition of Service Providers to inform advocacy opportunities at local and state levels.
-Representatives of CFTH met with all local County and City officials on the topic.
-2019 (2) Worked in partnership with WLIHA to develop a state agenda, including soliciting ideas from the Coalition and general pu 2019 (3) Actively advocated for additional affordable housing.
-A number of new affordable housing Fund. nal affordable housing.
-A number of new affordable housing options opened as a result of the dousing Fund.
-2019 (4) Get Out the Vote education efforts were done in 2019, including a blog on voting wheeducation that produced information on how to vote, placed at places like Share, Checker.
+CFTH All annual 2019 (1) Work with Coalition of Service Providers to inform advocacy opportunities at local a met with all local County and City officials on the topic. nd state levels.
+Represen tatives of CFTH 2019 (2) Worked in partnership with WLIHA to develop a state agenda, including soliciting id eas from the Coalition an d general public.
+2019 (3) Actively advocated for additional affordable housing.
+A number of new affordable housing Fund. ousing options opened a s a result of the 2019 (4) Get Out the Vote education efforts were done in 2019, including a blog on voting where education that produced information on how to vote, placed at places like Share, Clenter.
 2020 (1) Work with Coalition of Service Providers to inform advocacy opportunities at local a met with all local County and City officials on the topic. nd state levels.
 Represen tatives of CFTH 2020 (2) Washington Low Income Housing Alliance engaged with CoC in a policy and legislative policy and funding priorities for housing and homelessness. ive listening session to in form 2021 2020 (3) Actively advocated for additional affordable housing.
-A number of new affordable housing Fund. ousing options opened a is a result of the 2020 (4) Voter education efforts for people experiencing homeliness were done in 2020.
-A b shared out to the community and to the HCRS providers. log about voting while ho omeless was 2021 (1) Work with Coalition of Service Providers to inform advocacy opportunities at local a met with all local County and City officials on the topic. nd state levels.
-Represen tatives of CFTH 2021 (2) Worked in partnership with WLIHA to develop a state agenda, including soliciting id eas from the Coalition an id general public.
+A number of new affordable housing Fund. ousing options opened a s a result of the 2020 (4) Voter education efforts for people experiencing homeliness were done in 2020.
+A b shared out to the community and to the HCRS providers. log about voting while ho meless was 2021 (1) Work with Coalition of Service Providers to inform advocacy opportunities at local a met with all local County and City officials on the topic. nd state levels.
+Represen tatives of CFTH 2021 (2) Worked in partnership with WLIHA to develop a state agenda, including soliciting id eas from the Coalition an d general public.